-1-0-1 An interdisciplinary course in science and mathematics.
+An interdisciplinary course in science and mathematics.
 Projects from a variety of areas including biology, chemistry, geology, mathematics and physics will be considered.
-Emphasis will be placed upon the interdisciplinary nature of the sciences.
+Emphasis will be placed upon the interdisciplinary nature of the sciences (Available as Directed Study).

 PROB 1102 Problem Solving II